How Much Does It Cost to Rescreen a Porch or Sunroom Enclosure? [2025 Data]

 "Replacing a screen is tedious, but with the right tools and help, it is usually a good DIY,” says Andy Kilborn, Angi Expert Review Board member and owner of Andy’s Handyman.
 “If you're considering it, try replacing one small screen area to start.
 If that goes well, proceed with the rest.
 If it has more complexity than you expected, consult a professional."

-A 8-by-10-foot DIY kit sells for about $250 to $300 and has everything you need to screen an 8-by-10-foot porch.
-Most kits include a roll of the screen, one spline tool, and spline (a vinyl cording that fixes the screening material into the frame).
+A 8-by-10-foot DIY kit costs about $250 to $300 and includes everything you need to screen an 8-by-10-foot porch.
+Most kits include a roll of the screen, spline (vinyl cording that fixes the screening material into the frame), and one spline tool.

 You’ll also want a straightedge knife, ruler, scissors, tape, and cleaning supplies on hand.
 Kits come in various sizes and can save you the cost of buying each item separately.
 Make sure to match the existing spline, or your installation won’t go well.